adaneman1-jpg/fb-masters-archive/Book-Structure/Introduction.md

 ## Conventions
 Dates follow publication cover-dates unless evidence indicates production dates; titles reproduce period spellings; all magazines are cited at first mention with volume/issue/page, thereafter abbreviated.
 Exhibition citations follow catalogue title, venue, and year.
 Where ambiguity remains, it is flagged in notes rather than harmonized in the text.
+Masters exhibited a predilection and talent for drawing in his youth.[^1]

+[^1]: Ames, Gregory P. "Rush & Thunder of the Train: The Life and Railroad Art of Frank B. Masters," p.
+2 (PDF in Research-Notes).